 Efficacy and safety are central to pharmaceutical regulation where patients are concerned, which at times appear secondary to demands and pressures resulting from litigation.

-Unlicensed medicines procurement in Brazil indicates the need for further strategies to protect public health and to make universal access sustainable. .
+Unlicensed medicines procurement in Brazil indicates the need for further strategies to protect public health and to make universal access sustainable.

 Acknowledgements

-The Authors gratefully thank Antonio Carlos Bezerra (Anvisa), Maria Eugênia Vieira Martins (Anvisa) and Paulo Marques (Oswaldo Cruz Foundation) for support in data collection and analysis.
+The Authors gratefully thank Antonio Carlos Bezerra (ANVISA), Maria Eugênia Vieira Martins (ANVISA) and Paulo Marques (Oswaldo Cruz Foundation) for support in data collection and analysis.

 Financial disclosures and conflicts of interest

 The work was funded in part by the Brazilian Research and Development Council (CNPq).
-Grant Number 303342/2013-7
+Grant Number 303342/2013-7.

 André Luís Almeida dos Reis is employed by ANVISA.
 However, the comments made in the paper may not necessarily reflect the thoughts of ANVISA.
 The other authors have no other relevant affiliations or financial involvement with any organization or entity with a financial interest in or financial conflict with the subject matter or materials discussed in the manuscript apart from those disclosed.